 Offering something free?
 Call it out with one of these call to action statements.
 People love free stuff, so let them know what they’re getting comes without the commitment!

-To create urgency, or make give people FOMO (fear of missing out), try pairing the above call to action examples with some of the statements below:
+To create urgency, or to give your viewers a bit of FOMO (fear of missing out), try pairing the above CTA examples with some of the statements below:

 Depending on where you’re putting your CTA, you may decide to get a little creative.
 Creative call-to-action button copy includes things like “Count me in!” or “Let’s do this!”

 However, it’s important to make sure that, above all else, your call to action is clear.
-As an example, everyone knows what "Get started" means.
-But they may be confused if your CTA says something like "Beam me up, Scotty!"
+Everyone knows what "Get started" means, but they may be confused if your CTA says something like "Beam me up, Scotty!"

 What calls to action have you had the most success with?
 Let us know in the comments below!